 - They give us something to look forward

 - They connect us to a time and place beyond ourselves

 - They add meaning to our holidays

-Maintaining simple, not perfect, holiday traditions is a real gift to give our families!
+Maintaining simple, not perfect, holiday traditions are a real gift to give our families!

 For me, this included folding paper for them and not telling them what pattern to cut in their snowflakes.
-It meant making gingerbread houses that often cracked when baking (which I glued back together with cardboard) and letting the kids put blobs of candy of the roof and say the gingerbread house was hit by a meteorite.
+It meant making gingerbread houses that often cracked when baking (which I glued back together with cardboard) and letting the kids put blobs of candy of the roof and say a meteorite hit the gingerbread house.

 Creating and maintaining simple, and lasting, holiday traditions for your family